unil-lettres/bookstack/README.md

 We trigger a [GitHub Actions workflow](https://github.com/unil-lettres/bookstack/blob/main/.github/workflows/docker.yml) to build the custom image and push it to our [Docker Hub repository](https://hub.docker.com/repository/docker/unillett/bookstack/general).

 When a new [Bookstack version](https://github.com/BookStackApp/BookStack/releases) is available, you should update the value in the [VERSION](https://github.com/unil-lettres/bookstack/blob/main/VERSION) file to reference the new tag.
 When the change is pushed to the repository, the workflow will automatically build the new image and push it to [Docker Hub](https://hub.docker.com/repository/docker/unillett/bookstack/general).

+If you need to trigger a rebuild or mark a custom image version, you can add a revision suffix (such as `-rev1`) to the value in the `VERSION` file.
+This suffix will be ignored when fetching the BookStack source code, but it allows you to distinguish builds in your workflow and Docker image tags.

 # Docker images